camilledlmt/midjourney-bias-exploration/README.md

 <br> <br>

 <p align="justify">
-You can observe the presence of graffitis in Pictures XXX and XXX.
-Another comparison observable on those two pictures is the general presentation of the people depicted: whereas the men on Picture XXX seem to be “dirtier”, with clothes of less quality, and have faces that show more wrinkles and marks from their way of life, the women on Picture XXX are displayed wearing clothes that seem more casual than used, and they seem to show quite acceptable hygiene.
+You can observe the presence of graffitis in the above pictures.
+Another comparison observable on those two pictures is the general presentation of the people depicted: whereas the men on the above left pictures seem to be “dirtier”, with clothes of less quality, and have faces that show more wrinkles and marks from their way of life, the women on the above right pictures are displayed wearing clothes that seem more casual than used, and they seem to show quite acceptable hygiene.
 That disparity is observable if you compare pictures of women or men in the banlieues, for some reason.
 </p>

 <br> <br>